 Ex-Dividend Date in the United States

-If the dividend record day does not fall on a weekend or holiday, counting the ex-dividend date starts from the preceding business day before the actual record date.
 The exception to this ex-dividend timing formula is when large distributions like stock splits or special dividends are involved.

 Ex-Dividend Date in the United Kingdom